fc-minecraft/hoc2021-makecode-md/first_flights-3.md

 ### @hideIteration true
 ### @explicitHints true

-# First Flight
+# First Flight (Solution)

 ## Step 1
-One of the first planes is about to take off, but there are holes in the runway!
-Code your Agent to fill the holes with `Dirt` blocks.
+The below code is the correct solution to the activity.
+Run the code by pressing the green play button to see it in action.

 #### ~ tutorialhint
 Give the Agent a `Dirt` block to start by using ``||agent.agent set block or item||``.
 Then use ``||agent.agent move||`` to send your Agent to the hole.
 Fill each hole using ``||agent.agent place||`` block in the direction you want the block placed.
 Repeat ``||agent.agent move||`` and ``||agent.agent place||`` until all the holes are filled.